cglatot/PokeManager/README.md

 ## How to run it

 Make sure you have Python and the requirements installed.
-If you don't have Python installed, search how to do it.
-Use Version 2.7x.
+If you don't have Python installed, search how to do it. **Use Version 2.7.x**.
 Make sure you have pip as well.

 To install the requirements, open a CMD window in the root folder and run: